srirymec/devops-sre-learning/kubernetes/interview-questions.md

 - **Network Policies**: Implement Network Policies to explicitly allow ingress traffic from the application's namespace to the database service's Pods in the database namespace.
 This ensures only authorized communication is allowed.
 - **Service Accounts & RBAC**: If the application needs to interact with the Kubernetes API to discover the database (less common for direct database access), ensure the application's Service Account has the necessary RBAC permissions.

+# VIII.
+Ecosystem and CNCF Projects (for 2 years experience, some familiarity expected)

+## 53. What is the Cloud Native Computing Foundation (CNCF)?

+**Answer:**
+The CNCF is an open-source foundation that hosts and promotes cloud-native technologies, including Kubernetes, Prometheus, Envoy, Helm, and many others.
+Its goal is to make cloud-native computing ubiquitous.

+## 54. Briefly explain the purpose of some popular CNCF projects related to Kubernetes (e.g., Prometheus, Grafana, Helm, Istio, Envoy, Cilium).

+**Answer:**

+- **Prometheus**: Open-source monitoring and alerting toolkit designed for reliability and scalability.
+- **Grafana**: Open-source platform for analytics and interactive visualization.
+Often used with Prometheus to create dashboards.
+- **Helm**: The package manager for Kubernetes, used to define, install, and upgrade complex Kubernetes applications.
+- **Istio**: An open-source service mesh that provides traffic management, security, and observability for microservices.
+- **Envoy**: An open-source edge and service proxy designed for cloud-native applications.
+Used as a sidecar proxy in service meshes like Istio.
+- **Cilium**: A networking and security solution for Kubernetes that uses eBPF to provide high-performance networking, security policies, and observability.

+## 55. Have you worked with any CI/CD pipelines for Kubernetes?
+If so, describe your experience.

+**Answer:**
+(Focus on your actual experience here)

+Example:
+*"Yes, I've worked with GitLab CI/CD for deploying applications to Kubernetes.
+We used a pipeline that involved stages for building Docker images, pushing them to a registry, and then using Helm charts to deploy and update our applications in different environments (dev, staging, prod).
+We leveraged kubectl commands within the pipeline scripts for specific tasks like checking deployment status and performing rollbacks."*

+*(Mention tools like Jenkins, Argo CD, Flux CD, CircleCI, GitHub Actions, etc., if you have experience.)*

+## 56. What are some challenges you've faced working with Kubernetes in a production environment?

+**Answer:**
+(Be honest and show problem-solving skills)

+- **Networking complexities**: Troubleshooting NetworkPolicy issues or CNI plugin problems.
+- **Resource management**: Optimizing CPU/memory requests and limits, dealing with OOMKilled Pods.
+- **Stateful application management**: Handling persistent storage and data integrity for databases.
+- **Security**: Implementing RBAC, managing secrets, and understanding Pod Security Standards.
+- **Debugging**: Identifying root causes of issues in a distributed system.
+- **Learning curve**: The initial complexity of Kubernetes.
+- **Upgrades**: Performing cluster upgrades with minimal disruption.